alex-kumpula/ArgoCD-Test-2/README.md

 This repo serves to act as the source of truth for a GitOps-based ArgoCD-managed Kubernetes cluster.

-In order to bootstrap a cluster with this repository, there are two steps: Installing ArgoCD and Adding This Repository.
+In order to bootstrap a cluster with this repository, there are two steps: Installing the ArgoCD  Helm Chart and Installing the Bootstrap Helm Chart.

-## Installing ArgoCD
+## Installing the ArgoCD Helm Chart

 To install ArgoCD into your cluster, do the following:

 Run the commands:

 ```
-helm dependency update charts/argo-cd/
+helm dependency update argocd
 ```

 ```
-helm install argo-cd charts/argo-cd/ -n argocd --create-namespace
+helm install argocd argocd -n argocd --create-namespace
 ```

 Now you can access the Argo-CD webpage by doing the following:

 ```
-kubectl port-forward svc/argo-cd-argocd-server 8080:443 -n argocd
+kubectl port-forward svc/argocd-server 8080:443 -n argocd
 ```

 This will port-forward the ArgoCD dashboard to `localhost:8080`.